Jamboxxx/Hiderr/README.md

-# 🕵️ SeekThem - Real-Time Hide and Seek
+# 🕵️ Hiderr - Real-Time Hide and Seek

 A real-time multiplayer hide and seek game with GPS location tracking and dynamic shrinking zones.
 Perfect for outdoor games with friends!